 In an authoritarian regime, the government has total control.
 Authoritarian regimes have typically earned this control by forceful means.
 While this seems pretty cut and dried, it is anything but.
 Authoritarian regimes aren’t always easy to recognize.
 They might still hold elections and have branches of government, but only a small group holds the power, not the people.
 A good worldly example of an authoritarian government is Cuba.

-Another big government type is democracy.
+Another big government type is democracy, which is an example of a limited government.
 In direct contrast to an authoritarian government, a democracy exists when the people hold the power.
 Different types of democracy include direct and representative.
 If you’ve ever wondered about the United States’ government type, democracy is your answer.
 But they’re not the only example of democracy in the world.
 Canada, Sweden, and Columbia are a few other examples.

 A monarchy isn’t as common as a democracy, but you still hear about them.
 In a monarchy, one family rules the roost, so to speak.
 And their title is passed down through the generations.